BettercareHealth/bettercare/nc/nc-3.md

 ## Case study 2

 A normal infant weighs 3000 g at birth.
-By day 4 the infant’s weight has dropped to 2850 g.
+By day 4 the infant’s weight has dropped to 2850&nbsp;g.
 The infant has tongue tie and the mother thinks that this is preventing the infant from sucking well.
 The policy in the hospital is to keep all normal infants in the nursery where the mothers can visit at feeding time.

 ### 1. Is the weight loss of 150 g normal for this infant?